isamadrid90/gradle-pitest-comment-action/README.md

-This is a POC to make it easier to include mutation testing as a part of a regular pipeline, it has a lot of room to improvement
+This is a POC to make it easier to include mutation testing as a part of a regular pipeline, it has a lot of room to improvement.

+If you find this action useful let me know by adding a ⭐ this encourage me to keep working on it.

 What it does ❓
 ============